freyastreamlit/streamlit-lightweight-charts/README.md

 - [GitHub](https://github.com/tradingview/lightweight-charts)

 ### Versions
-Version 0.7.12 - Added "markers" to series
+- Version 0.7.12 - Added "markers" to series
-Version 0.7.13 - Example of watermarks
+- Version 0.7.13 - Example of watermarks
+- Version 0.7.14 - Example using Pandas

 ## How to use:
 ```